 The 1950s were hardly free of big hair.
 In the post-war boom, bouffant styles got bigger and helmetier by the year.
 But the poofy bobs worn by cocktail sipping moms lacked a certain monumental something that Heldt and her followers would soon supply.
 The updo was seen as a graceful and classy way to position modern hair, and the Beehive made upward movement into a manifest destiny.

-The original 'do The original how-to
+The original 'do

 In this debut feature, the Beehive was described as "wrap-around crown movement, softly draped bangs and ear-hugging side patterns."
 I assume this is clear to hair design professionals, but to the average wearer it really meant piles and piles of engineered hair structures, insane swirls of detailing, and trying not to deflate the resulting concoction for as many days as possible.

 Though it involved aching amounts of curling, back-combing, industrial grade hairspray, and days of pained sleep, this design became immensely popular.
 Modern beauty industry indulgences like hairspray were on the rise, as WWII engineering and manufacturing saturated the post-war domestic arena.
 As Heldt herself once remarked, "I don't know how we could have done it without hairspray!"
 The Beehive's influence on subsequent styles can be seen in hairspray-laden coifs over the last few decades.

 Audrey Hepburn in Breakfast At Tiffany's a.k.a. every white girl's favorite film